 7. mid knee to mid calf

-8. mid calf to foot
+8. mid calf to sole of foot

 Very few people I see have these exact proportions.
 Most of us are longer in certain proportions and shorter in others.

 What is most important if you measure your proportions is to find out if you have a longer or shorter body as compared to your legs (so top of head to leg break compared to leg break to foot).

 If one proportion is longer than the other, you will need to visually balance this proportion to change the apparent length (more on that in the next post).